-Youth Representative – ne (1) seat.
-Ex-officio youth representative shall be between fourteen (14) and seventeen (17) years of age.
-Position shall be nominated by his or her Stakeholder peers or educational institution and recommended by the Education & Non-Profit Issues Committee.
+Youth Representative – One (1) seat.
+Ex-officio youth representative shall be between fourteen (14) and seventeen (17) years of age at the time of appointment.
+The individual shall be nominated by their parent or guardian and their educational institution and recommended by the Executive Committee..
 Nominee must be approved by the Board and shall serve for a term of one (1) year.
-Candidates must reside or attend a school within the HUNC boundaries to qualify.
-Youth representative can offer opinions on all matters before the Board but their votes will not be counted.
-May be re-appointed if they are under the age of nineteen (19) upon the expiration of their term.
+Candidates must have resided or attend a school within the HUNC boundaries to qualify.
+Youth Representative can offer opinions on all matters before the Board, but their votes will not be counted.
+May be re-appointed if they still meet eligibility, are under the age of eighteen (18) upon the expiration of their term/at the time of reapplication and in good standing in attendance and participation.
+Reapplication will require resubmission of parental and matriculating institution nomination.

 At-Large Seat – One (1) Seat.
-No geographic requirement.
+Any qualified Stakeholder who maintains eligibility ongoing within HUNC boundaries.

-No Stakeholder group or Geographical Area may comprise the majority of the Board, unless extenuating circumstances exist and are approve by the Department of Neighborhood Empowerment (“DONE”).
+No single Stakeholder group as defined in the Administrative Code section 22.810.1 (b)(2)(C)(iii)(1): shall hold a majority of Board seats unless extenuating circumstances exist and are approve by the Department of Neighborhood Empowerment (“DONE”).
 Each Homeowner or Unclassified Seat must represent a different Geographical Area than the other Board member seated within that category, for example, the two (2) Homeowner Seats must be from different Geographical Areas.

 HUNC stakeholders elect their candidates for the Board from a variety of categories.
-If for several Stakeholder categories, you can choose only one (1) category to run as a candidate.
-Different categories of stakeholders were created, in order to guarantee diverse participation and representation.
+If one qualifies for several Stakeholder categories, one can choose only one (1) category to run as a candidate.
+Different categories of stakeholders were created to guarantee diverse participation and representation.

+Any member of the Board who ceases to be a Stakeholder is required to submit one’s resignation to the Board.
+However, Board Members who remain stakeholders but whose stakeholder category has shifted may serve out the remainder of their term in the seat to which they were elected or selected.

+If the Stakeholder status of a Board Member is put in question by a Stakeholder, then the Department will verify status using the Department’s procedure, at the request of the Board.

 Section 2: Quorum

-A quorum of the Board is ten (10).
+The quorum shall be ten (10) members of the Board.
+Board and Committees shall have a fixed quorum number.
+Quorum for Committees is three (3) Board Members.
 No floating quorums are allowed.
 No formal meeting shall be held, or business conducted or votes taken in the absence of a quorum.
 Ex-officio advisory board members (i.e. Youth Representative) shall not be counted toward the quorum.

 Section 3: Official Actions

-A simple majority vote by the Board members present, not including abstentions, at a meeting at which there is a quorum, shall be required to take official action, unless specified otherwise in these Bylaws.
+A simple majority vote by the Board members present and voting, not including abstentions, at a meeting at which there is a quorum, shall be required to take official action, unless specified otherwise in these Bylaws.
+Abstentions are treated as a non-vote, e.g., need a simple majority of “Yes” among members present and voting “Yes” or “No”.

-Section 4: Terms
+Section 4: Terms and Term Limits